 But my favorite frozen yogurt flavorings come in the form of toppings that let the yogurt stay true to itself.
 My friend Ethan was a big fan of grated halvah.
 Luxardo maraschino cherries are a favorite of mine.
 Drizzles of olive oil, pomegranate molasses, or balsamic vinegar all taste great, too, as do segments of citrus, chopped candied ginger, roasted nuts, or fresh berries.

 The key with any flavoring is to stick with additions that have some savory or sour flavors to balance out the yogurt's sweetness.
 Remember: real frozen yogurt is all about balance: sweet and tart, fresh and creamy, milky and fruity.
 Now doesn't that sound better than the blandly swirly stuff you find in stores?

 1-quart container (about 3 3/4 cups) full-fat plain yogurt (see notes)

 1/4 teaspoon kosher salt

 Churn yogurt in ice cream machine according to manufacturer's instructions.
-Transfer ice cream to airtight container and chill in freezer for at least 4 to 5 hours before serving.
+Transfer yogurt to airtight container and chill in freezer for at least 4 to 5 hours before serving.

 |Nutrition Facts (per serving)|